-How the disease detectives on front lines of the COVID-19 pandemic track an outbreak
+How the disease detectives on the front lines of the COVID-19 pandemic track an outbreak

 With any infectious disease, finding out how the pathogen spreads and who has been exposed is a crucial part of the health response.
 Across the country, as the coronavirus outbreak grows, disease detectives are on those front lines, investigating the threat, tracking down those who may have come into contact with a COVID-19 infected person, and collecting as much data on this novel illness as possible.
 And before they go out into the field, these disease detectives are trained at the CDC’s Epidemic Intelligence Service Program.

 There are currently 130 EIS officers in the two-year service training program, which recruits physicians, nurses, veterinarians, and doctoral-level scientists, and many of those are out in the field right now, working with state and local health departments to curb the spread, and better understand, the novel coronavirus.
 (EIS has trained more than 3,600 disease detectives since 1951.)
 In South Korea, this kind of “contact tracing,” along with mass testing, has helped contain the disease.
 In the U.S, though COVID-19 is a priority for our disease detectives, now that we’ve hit a point of rapid community spread, this kind of intervention can’t fully contain the coronavirus.
-That’s why cities are taking steps towards mass quarantine.
+That’s why cities are taking steps toward mass quarantine.
 But still, disease detectives are important to learning as much as we can about this new illness, and that information could help officials better contain and treat COVID-19.

 Once in the field, a disease detective’s work always starts with an invitation from a state or local health department, or in some instances an international partner, says Eric Pevzner, chief of the CDC’s EIS Program.
 “We don’t go anywhere without an invitation,” he says.
 “Sometimes it can be when there’s a single case, if it’s something very novel and new, or sometimes it can be when there’s a cluster of cases of a known disease, but we’re unsure why people are getting it.”